dokester/BayesicFitting/BayesicFitting/documentation/manual.md

 linear relation.
 Then the simplest way to get the parameters of the model is:

-    from PolynomialModel import PolynomialModel
+    from BayesicFitting import PolynomialModel
-    from Fitter import Fitter
+    from BayesicFitting import Fitter

     x = [1.0, 2.0, 3.0, 4.0, 5.0]
     y = [1.2, 1.3, 1.5, 1.4, 1.4]